Golden2002/Using-PHLASH-Population-History-Analysis-Pipeline/Installation Guide/How-to-swiftly-deploy-environments-on-your-platform.md

 1. **Pre-packaged CPU-only virtual environment** (recommended for quick setup)
 2. **Manual environment deployment from configuration files** (recommended for flexible or custom installations)

+> Pre-built environment packages are available in the [Releases](https://github.com/Golden2002/Using-PHLASH-Population-History-Analysis-Pipeline/releases/tag/v0.0.1-alpha) section of this repository.
+You can download the latest version from there.
+> A provided `dinopy` library is in the reporsitory path `Using-PHLASH-Population-History-Analysis-Pipeline/Installation Guide/dinopy-3.0.0.tar.gz`

 ---

 ## Option 1: Pre-packaged CPU-only Virtual Environment